 Sydney Cherry Blossom Festival is held every spring around the second half of August in the Japanese Garden of the Auburn Botanic Gardens near Sydney.
 The popular event usually attracts more than 90,000 people for about 10 days.

-Sydney Cherry Blossom Festival also features plenty of food trucks.
+The Sydney Cherry Blossom Festival also features plenty of food trucks.
 Culinary demonstrations are offered by celebrity chefs and Japanese food joints.
-Izakaya Bar is providing Japanese craft beers and sake made from cherry petals.
+Izakaya Bar provides Japanese craft beers and sake made from cherry petals.
 For those using public transportation, there's a free shuttle bus running from Auburn Station from 9 am to 5 pm.